aryxs3m/minecraft_portal/README.md

 ## How To Use

 > Warning!
 This project relies on AuthMe MySQL tables (AuthMe default configuration) for authentication.
 > You NEED AuthMe for this project to work, there are no migrations for these tables in this project.
+Don't forget to
+> set AuthMe to use BCRYPT encryption!

 > Warning!
 If you want to use the SkinRestorer skin changer, you need to configure SkinRestorer first - the
 > plugin creates the necessary tables itself!